Natalia da Rocha: Professional career

-Natalia is a veteran in South African cabaret and stage.
-She has worked with entertainment legends such as Des and Dawn Lindberg, playing Mary Magdalen in their 1985 production of Godspell.
-Her career began in a cabaret duo along with longtime creative partner Sam Marais in Johannesburg's infamous venue No 58, located in the Hillbrow suburb owned and managed by Barbara Thompson & Ute Hasse.
-Many famous South African creative personalities grew up in or have passed through the now defunct No 58, previously found at number 58 Pretoria Street.
-No 58 earned its infamy for allowing different ethnicities to mix freely, socially although it was illegal in Apartheid South Africa.
-Her first large-scale production had her learning juggling-skills for 2 months before rehearsals("unpaid") and then was given the opportunity to be the "catcher" of the trapeze artists in Brickhill and Burke's musical Barnum (1983/84).
-She's graced landmark stages such as Cape Town's Baxter Theatre (in the original South African production Fangs, (1982), the Wild Coast Sun resort's mainstage (Aint Misbehavin) (1989) and Sun City during the Extravaganza (Movin') (1987).
+Da Rocha is a veteran of South African cabaret and stage.
+She has worked with entertainers such as Des and Dawn Lindberg by playing Mary Magdalen in their 1985 production of Godspell.
+Her career began in a cabaret duo along with longtime creative partner Sam Marais in Johannesburg's venue No 58, located in the Hillbrow suburb.
+No 58 had a reputation for allowing different ethnicities to mix freely socially, despite it being illegal in Apartheid South Africa.
+Her first large-scale production had her learning juggling-skills for two months before rehearsals and then was given the opportunity to be the "catcher" of the trapeze artists in Brickhill and Burke's musical Barnum (1983/84).
+She's performed on stages such as Cape Town's Baxter Theatre, the Wild Coast Sun resort's mainstage, and Sun City during the Extravaganza.

-She is also known for her convincing and energetic staged impersonations of international divas such as Tina Turner and Shirley Bassey.
+She is also known for her staged impersonations of international divas such as Tina Turner and Shirley Bassey.

-A regular on the tour circuit at shows such as the Afrikaans dominant Klein Karoo Nasionale Kunstefees (Afrikaans: Little-Karoo National Arts Festival, KKNK) and Cedarberg Arts Festival.
+She was a regular on the tour circuit at shows such as the Afrikaans-dominant Klein Karoo Nasionale Kunstefees (Afrikaans: Little-Karoo National Arts Festival, KKNK) and Cedarberg Arts Festival.
 She has numerous nominations as Best Actress in South Africa's Vita Awards (early 1990s) and numerous musical performances during the Artes Awards (mid-1980s).

-On the small screen she has acted in TV serials such as the Afrikaans Gallery; This Life and The Game (about South Africa's institutionalised obsession with rugby union; this TV show starred Gavin Hood who would go on to direct Totsi); current youth melodrama Backstage and as recurring character Amy on eGoli (Zulu for place of Gold) South Africa's longest running soap opera.
+On the small screen, she has acted in TV serials such as the Afrikaans Gallery, This Life and The Game (about South Africa's institutionalised obsession with rugby union, the youth melodrama Backstage, and as the recurring character Amy on eGoli (Zulu for "place of gold"), South Africa's longest running soap opera.
 On British television she appeared in the serial Tarzan.
-She is also featured or overdubbed on many public service announcements.
-Natalia has also co-hosted Saturday morning, women's magazine television programme Just For You and her own retro-hits radio show Classic Hits of our Time on Kaya FM.
+Natalia has also co-hosted the Saturday morning women's magazine television programme Just For You and her own retro-hits radio show Classic Hits of our Time on Kaya FM.